akeluke/U15-Client-Website/README.md

 # Development
 This app is created in ReactJS and uses 3rd party libarys which are listed in libraries used document.

+# Installion
+run npx create-react-app and replace all files but node_modules with these files then run npm install meatial-ui npm install react-slideshow-image